cdeodorico/Gama/README.md

 python gama.py sub01.EDF sub02.EDF
 ```

 Each file gets a tab. `+` adds more, `✕` closes one.
 Files are parsed (lazily) the first time you look at them, so opening ten recordings doesn't crash shit systems until you click through to them.
+You also have the option of selection "Watch Folder".
+This allows the selection of a folder rather than a number of recordings.
+If any new `.EDF` files are added to this directory, Gama will detect them and automatically add them (lazily).

 Filters live in the left panel and apply to whichever tab you're on, so you can set up a view configuration once and click between recordings to compare.
 There's an About/Help button at the bottom of that panel explaining every option and column.
 ## Command line